deepakvbansode/deepakvbansode.github.io/content/english/blog/02-why-k8s-need-pod-replica-deployment.md

         - containerPort: 80
 ```

-You use `kubectl` commmand line tool to issue these commands.
+You use the `kubectl` command-line tool to issue these commands.

-### What happens behind the sceen when you run command `kubectl apply -f pod.yaml`
+### What happens behind the scenes when you run the command `kubectl apply -f pod.yaml`

 ![Pod Creation Flow ](/images/blog/pod-replica-deployment/pod-creation-flow.jpg)

-1. Kubectl (command line tool) talks to K8S API server and provides details(pod.yaml) to create pod.
+1. Kubectl (command-line tool) talks to the K8s API server and provides details (pod.yaml) to create a pod.
-2. API Server create object in etcd databse as follows
+2. The API Server creates an object in the etcd database as follows

 ```json
 {